TheWeirdDev/theweirddev.github.io/_posts/2016-03-05-alf-canned-queries.markdown

 ## Use Case

-Let's study a simple use case.
-You want to get all nodeRefs for a custom type.
-And since you millions nodes you want to be able to use paging.
+Getting all nodeRefs for a custom type using a canned query.
+Since you have thousands nodes of this type you want to be able to use paging.

 ## Ibatis XML files